 Typical Workplace Scheduling Headaches

 Workplace scheduling is something that can definitely create a lot of headaches for managers and business owners.
 This is because it can be complicated, tedious, and stressful.
-If managers and business owners do not create the schedule properly, then too few, or too many people can be scheduled for a given shift.
+If managers and business owners do not make schedules properly, then too few, or too many people can be scheduled for a given shift.
 Both of these situations are undesirable.
 Here are some of the most common workplace scheduling headaches.

-Many managers still rely on old methods such as writing schedules on pieces of paper, or doing them on excel sheets.
+Many managers still rely on old methods for their shift planner, such as writing schedules on pieces of paper, or doing them on excel sheets.
 The problem with these methods is that if a single mistake is made, then the entire thing can have to be redone.
 Also, it can take a lot of time.

 2. Approving shift or shift swap requests